SAQ-SAM: Semantically-Aligned Quantization for Segment Anything Model: Introduction

+In this paper, we comprehensively investigate SAM's model architecture and interactivity in promptable segmentation, and find that the semantic misalignment constitutes the main challenge for low-bit quantization.
+In the following, we will discuss the misalignment issues in two critical techniques of PTQ: outlier handling and reconstruction.

+\textbf{i) Semantic Misalignment in Outlier Handling.} QK activations in SAM's mask decoder exhibits extreme outliers, as shown in Figure \ref{fig:distribution}(a) and Appendix \ref{sec:more_distribution}.
+Fortunately, we find an interesting phenomenon: aggressively clipping these outliers has little impact on final segmentation performance.
+As shown in Figure \ref{fig:distribution}(b), clipping the skewed distributed activation from [-167, 177] and [-114, 54] to [-1, 1] has little impact.
+More importantly, such large-scale range reduction improves quantization resolution, thereby reducing quantization errors.
+To this end, we perform a grid search of large-scale clipping intervals for quantization calibration, as shown in Figure \ref{fig:distribution}(c), where [-1, 1] achieves 12.4\% performance improvement compared with traditional MSE metric.
+Thus, distribution-based metrics are no longer applicable to segmentation tasks, resulting in severe semantic degradation, as shown in Figure \ref{fig:attn_heat}.
+As a result, it is crucial to establish a semantic level metric to drive optimal-scale clipping.

+\textbf{ii) Semantic Misalignment in Reconstruction.} Quantization reconstruction is a prevalent method for restoring model performance.
+However, existing methods typically target at simple tasks with single branch model architecture, thus exhibiting suboptimal performance in promptable segmentation task with encoder-decoder architecture.
+This is because, locally reconstructing the FP responses in the image encoder overlooks the semantic intent of prompts, thus causing feature distortions in visual-prompt interactions and ultimately compromising segmentation accuracy.
+To this end, to ensure quantization accuracy, it is crucial to facilitate semantic alignment during reconstruction.

 With the above insights, we propose SAQ-SAM, which significantly improves PTQ performance for SAM by promoting semantic-level alignment with the FP model.
-Specifically, we propose Perceptual-Consistency Clipping to drastically suppress outliers in QK activations, without smoothing or isolation operations.
-By proactively measuring the quantization-induced deviation of attention focus, the clipping range is determined without being affected by the magnitude of outliers.
-As illustrated in \Cref{fig:attn_heat}, our method evidently mitigates the attention functional degradation issue that is obvious in distribution-level alignment methods (e.g., MSE) ,thereby maintaining semantic consistency.
-Furthermore, we propose Prompt-Aware Reconstruction, which learns quantization parameters under the guidance of prompts.
-By leveraging the mask decoder to facilitate interaction between prompts and image tokens, we reconstruct the interaction responses supervised by the FP model.
-This preserves the correspondence between visual features and prompts, as well as alleviating the overfitting issue of local response reconstruction methods.
+Specifically, for outlier suppression, we propose Perceptual-Consistency Clipping (PCC) for QK activations.
+By proactively measuring the quantization-induced deviation in attention focus, PCC achieves magnitude-independent outlier suppression with semantic alignment.
+As illustrated in Figure \ref{fig:attn_heat}, PCC evidently mitigates the attention functional degradation issue.
+Further, we propose Prompt-Aware Reconstruction (PAR), which learns quantization parameters under the guidance of prompts.
+By leveraging SAM’s off-the-shell mask decoder to facilitate interaction between prompts and image tokens, PAR reconstructs the interaction responses supervised by the FP model.
+This preserves the correspondence between visual features and prompts, thus facilitating alignment in both distribution and semantic.
 The main contributions are summarized as follows: